MyPureCloud/developer-center-blog/source/2023-01-11-priority-skills-modification/index.md

 ![Spanish skill expression](language-skill-expression-spanish.png "Spanish skill expression")

 ### In-Queue call flow
 The next step is to wait.
 The nice thing about Architect's hold music is that it also serves as a timer.
 In this case, the timer is set for 15 minutes.

 ![In-Queue call flow](in-queue-flow.png "In-Queue call flow")

-After the wait period, the priority is boosted.
-If the language skill is currently set to Spanish, then it will be changed to English.
+After the waiting period, the priority is boosted.
+If the language skill is currently set to Spanish, it will be changed to English.
-The Architect actions to accomplish this can be found in the toolbox under the "Conversation" heading.
+The Architect's actions to accomplish this can be found in the toolbox under the "Conversation" heading.

 ![Actions navigation view](actions-nav-view.png "Actions navigation view")

 Now, the Set Skills action is used to set the language skill, but this time the English skill is set.
-Again, this can be done using the editor's literal mode or the expression mode.
+This can be done using the editor's literal or expression modes.
 The literal mode provides a dropdown.

 ![English skill literal](set-skills-literal.png "English skill literal")

-English speaking agents are now eligible to answer the call, so all that's left to do is play more hold music until the call is answered.
+English-speaking agents are now eligible to answer the call, so all that's left to do is play more hold music until the call is answered.

 ## API approach
 This approach is made possible first and foremost by this API resource: